Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Refrigeration Tips

-Store in an airtight container in the fridge for up to 3 days, labeling with the date.
+Cool chowder within 2 hours and store in an airtight glass container in the fridge (≤40°F/4°C) for up to 3 days.
+Label with the date to track freshness.

 Reheating Methods

-Reheat gently on low heat or in the microwave on medium, stirring to maintain texture.
+Reheat gently on low heat (250°F/120°C) for 5-7 minutes, stirring, or microwave on medium power in 1-minute intervals to maintain creamy texture.

 Nutritional Information